-- Individualization for student learning strategies, programming, technology. - Student attendance rates are improving from September to June. - Percentage of students, staff, and parents who agree that student emotional, physical well-being and mental health is supported (GPPSD Assurance Survey) - Counselling referrals/referral to outside agencies for emotional support Learning. practices/strategies to meet the diverse physical, social, emotional, and academic needs of students.

-- Percentage of students, staff, and parents who agree that students are socially and emotionally prepared to complete high school (Division Assurance Survey Question). - Monthly Paths and virtues embedded into curricular lessons with connections to building citizenship. - Social Emotion Learning Plan is shared and understood by school staff, students, and parents. - IPP/IBSP goals for students that promote developing their self-regulation skills.
+- Individualization for student learning strategies, programming, technology. - Student attendance rates. - Percentage of students, staff, and parents who agree that student emotional, physical wellbeing and mental health is supported (GPPSD Assurance Survey). - Counselling referrals/referral to outside agencies for emotional support Learning. practices/strategies to meet the diverse physical, social, emotional, and academic needs of students. - Percentage of students, staff, and parents who agree that students are socially and emotionally prepared to complete high school (Division Assurance Survey Question). - Monthly Paths and virtues embedded into curricular lessons with connections to building citizenship. - Staff advocate for and provide opportunities for student leadership. - IPP/IBSP goals for students that promote developing their self-regulation skills. - Adjusting for economic status for all students (breakfast and lunch program, parent council supporting the ski trip) - Wellness is embedded in teaching and learning, where students always feel safe. - Shared monthly newsletter that includes an section specific to Inclusion priority. - Number of extracurricular activities, sports teams, and interest clubs that are offered.